 Horse Slaughter Is Not Euthanasia.

-Last year, approximately 80,000 American horses were trucked over our borders to be slaughtered for human consumption.
+In the year 2020, approximately 36,000 American horses were trucked over our borders to be slaughtered for human consumption.
 Until this practice is banned and Congress passes a law against slaughter here in the U.S., no horse is safe.

-The term “horse slaughter” refers exclusively to the killing and processing of horses for human consumption.
+The term “horse slaughter” refers exclusively to the killing horses for human consumption.
 Horse slaughter is NOT humane euthanasia.
 While “euthanasia” is defined as a gentle, painless death provided in order to prevent suffering, slaughter is a brutal and terrifying end for horses.

-Horses bound for slaughter (who may include pregnant mares, foals and horses who are injured or blind) are commonly shipped for more than 24 hours at a time in crowded trucks without food, water or rest.
-The methods used to kill horses rarely result in quick, painless deaths for all and there are documented instances in which horses have been observed conscious during dismemberment.
+Horses bound for slaughter (who may include pregnant mares, foals and horses who are injured or blind) are commonly and legally shipped for more than 24 hours at a time in crowded trucks without food, water or rest.
+The methods do not uniformly offer provide quick, painless deaths for all and there are documented instances in which horses have been observed conscious during dismemberment.
 As flight animals, horses commonly respond to a noisy environment where they see, smell and sense danger by flinging their heads in the kill box, creating obvious potential for multiple injuries during stunning.

 Horse Slaughter in the United States

 The last three U.S. slaughterhouses—two in Texas and one in Illinois, all foreign-owned—were shuttered in 2007.
-In 2006, these facilities killed and processed more than 104,000 horses for human consumption, shipping the meat overseas.
+In 2006, these facilities killed more than 104,000 horses for human consumption, shipping the meat overseas.

-Slaughterhouses are not clean or green enterprises and these facilities have proved to be environmentally damaging as well as economically draining to the communities that have housed them.
-It is clear that states with experience hosting horse slaughter facilities do not want them back: Texas and Illinois have implemented laws that specifically ban selling, giving and possessing horse meat intended for human consumption.
+Slaughterhouses have proved to be environmentally damaging as well as economically draining to the communities that have housed them.
+Notably, communities with experience hosting horse slaughter facilities do not want them back: Texas and Illinois have enacted laws that specifically ban selling, giving and possessing horse meat intended for human consumption.

 Horse Slaughter Abroad

 Until a ban is in place, every American horse is at risk of meeting this fate.
-Fortunately, in January 2019 the Safeguard American Food Exports (SAFE) Act (H.R.
-961) was introduced in the U.S. House of Representatives.
+Fortunately, in 2021 the Save America’s Forgotten Equines (SAFE) Act, H.R.
+3355, was introduced in Congress and it has a growing, bipartisan cosponsor list.
 The bill would prohibit the slaughter of horses for human consumption in the United States and ban their export abroad for that purpose—but we need your help to ensure Congress passes this important legislation.